nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 C2M2 ecosystem.
-These alternative formats will be offered in levels tiered according to increasing complexity, reflecting anticipated differences in the relative richness of metadata available to different DCCs at any one time.
+These alternative formats will be offered in levels tiered according to increasing complexity, reflecting anticipated differences in the relative richness of metadata available to different DCCs at any particular time.
 The general expectation will be that the metadata submitted and managed by a DCC will be able to transition, over time, through increasingly rich formats -- enabling increasingly powerful downstream